simolus3/drift/docs/pages/docs/platforms.md

 void main() {
   open.overrideFor(OperatingSystem.linux, _openOnLinux);

-  // After setting all the overrides, you can use moor!
+  // After setting all the overrides, you can use drift!
 }

 DynamicLibrary _openOnLinux() {